HazelFlames/nameko-devex/SOLUTIONS.md

 ### Setup

-- A K3d cluster was created as per Henrique's recommendations
+- A K3d cluster was created as per Henrique's recommendations following the official documentation from Epinio.
+- The creation is automated and can be called by the Makefile inside the `epinio` folder.

+### Deployment

+- The deployment of the services and the application can also be called by the Makefile and its options are set in the manifest file `epinio.yaml` in the root of the project.